-The stockholder-approved 1999 Long-Term Incentive Equity Plan and the 2004 Long-Term Incentive Equity Plan, if approved by stockholders, provide for a variety of equity-based awards.
-Stock options have been used to provide an incentive to maximize stock values, linking the long-term interests of executives with those of stockholders.
+The stockholder-approved 1999 Long-Term Incentive Equity Plan and the 2004 Long-Term Incentive Equity Plan, if approved by stockholders, provide for a variety of equity- and cash-based awards including stock options, stock appreciation rights and stock grants.
+The Company has used stock options have been used to provide an incentive to maximize stock values, linking the long-term interests of executives with those of stockholders.
 Because the awards vest over several years, they encourage executives to remain with the Company.
 The Committee grants options at market price, so recipients benefit only if the price of the stock appreciates and stockholders also benefit.

 The Committee does not base grants on ownership targets or on the number of options an individual has outstanding because it believes doing so would discourage officers from retaining options or shares.
 Individual grants are determined according to base salary and position.
-The options granted to each of the named executives in 2003 are shown in the table on page .
+The options granted to each of the named executives in 2003 are shown in the table on page 26.